What is a keyword?

 - What would the search query look like?

 Probably [digital piano], right?
 Because this keyword reflects what’s on the page best.
-If you’d have to explain the bottom line of your content, how would that look?
+If you had to explain the bottom line of your content, how would that look?
 What words would you use?
 That’s your keyword or keyphrase – if it consists of multiple words.

-We use the word ‘keyword’ all the time; this does not mean it consists of only one word.
-A lot of times it consists of multiple words.
-So when talking about keywords, a lot of times we mean a phrase instead of just one word.
+We always use the word ‘keyword’; this does not mean it consists of only one word.
+Many times, it consists of multiple words.
+So, when talking about keywords, we often mean a phrase instead of just one word.

 Read more: Keyword research for your online shop »